 Best Books on Japanese Culture

-Japan’s unique and diverse culture, from the traditional to the modern, is one of the things we love most about Japan.
-The books below — which span topics ranging from gardens to Zen, and fashion to anime — provide an immersive introduction to a breadth of fascinating topics related to Japanese culture.
+The country’s unique and diverse culture is one of the things we love most about Japan.
+The books below — which span topics ranging from gardens to Zen, and tattoos to anime — provide an immersive introduction to a breadth of fascinating topics related to Japanese culture.

 - A Geek in Japan, by Hector Garcia